opstrace/opstrace/README.md

 # The Open Source Observability Distribution

-Features that are not guarded behind a paywall.
-Opstrace installs secure, horizontally-scalable, open source observability in your cloud account combining open APIs with reduced toil.
+Opstrace is a secure, horizontally-scalable, open source observability platform installed in your cloud account.
-Opstrace is:
+It combines open APIs with reduced toil.

 Highlights:

 * Horizontally scalable for ingestion and queries.